 Mahomes’ rookie contract is a four-year deal worth $16.4 million, including a $10 million signing bonus.
 In the 2019 offseason, he became eligible to sign for what figures to be a record-setting new contract extension.
-Agent Leigh Steinberg and Chiefs GM Brett Veach are already planning to make this happen, which would balloon Mahomes’ wealth to unseen heights.
+Agent Leigh Steinberg and Chiefs GM Brett Veach were already planning to make this happen, which would balloon Mahomes’ wealth to unseen heights.

 Break out the Patrick Mahomes wigs, Kansas City.
 This superstar isn’t going anywhere.

 This post was originally published September 26, 2019.
 It was updated following the announcement of Patrick Mahomes’ record-setting contract.